 Boston Ravine Bluegrass Band was formed in 2018 in Grass Valley, CA. The town, founded during the Gold Rush, was once known as Boston Ravine.
-Father-Daughter duo, Robert Heirendt (guitar, vocals) and Mei Lin Heirendt (fiddle, mandolin, vocals) have been playing music in their Boston Ravine neighborhood since Mei Lin was 4 years old.
+The group includes Robert Heirendt (guitar, vocals), Mei Lin Heirendt (fiddle, mandolin, vocals), and Karl Chelette (bass).
 Mei Lin, now 14, has grown up attending the California Bluegrass Association's Father's Day Festival, participating in the Kids on Bluegrass Program and enjoying all-night jams at bluegrass campouts.
-Steeped in traditional bluegrass, the duo also brings their own interpretations of contemporary bluegrass, country, and gospel into their mix.
+Steeped in traditional bluegrass, the band also brings their own interpretations of contemporary bluegrass, country, and gospel into their mix.
 Boston Ravine made their debut in May 2019 to a sold-out crowd at Wild Eye Pub in Grass Valley.
-Sometimes playing as a duo, sometimes as a band with bassist Karl Chelette and other special guests, Boston Ravine has captivated audiences at several venues including California WorldFest.
+Sometimes playing as a trio, sometimes as a band with special guests, Boston Ravine has captivated audiences at several venues including California WorldFest.
 They are also a popular pick for private parties and weddings.

 Robert Heirendt has been playing music since his childhood.
 He plays various instruments including guitar, mbira (an instrument from Zimbabwe), and piano.
 He currently plays in the world/jazz fusion ensemble Tumble.
 His love for bluegrass music started in the early 80s through Jerry Garcia's work with Old and in the Way and has grown steadily since then.
 He is thrilled to be collaborating with his daughter through this project.